Ultra-Fast Flash Observatory Pathfinder: UFFO Burst Alert & Trigger telescope (UBAT)

 UBAT is a wide-field coded mask X-ray camera.
 It has a 191 cm^{2} detecting area, 90.2°×90.2° field of view and is sensitive in the 15-150 keV photon energy range.
-UBAT is able to localize bursts with an accuracy of 7σ to a region 10 arcmin across in less than one second time and is used as a trigger source for the SMT.
+UBAT is able to localize bursts with an accuracy of 7σ to a region 10 arcmin across in less than one second and is used as a trigger source for the SMT.

 Slewing Mirror Telescope (SMT)

 The SMT is a key component of the UFFO - a telescope designed for fast observation of prompt optical/UV emissions of GRB.
 SMT consist of the slewing mirror stage, the Ritchey–Chrétien telescope and image processing / motor controlling electronics.
 The SMT has 100 mm diameter aperture (although it is often mistakenly reported to have 20 cm aperture on various web pages), 17×17 arcmin field of view, 4 arcsec angular resolution and is able to register single photons in the 200 nm - 650 nm wavelength range due to using an ICCD as a detector.